 They don't care.
 They're anonymous or they believe they're anonymous, they don't believe anything bad can happen.
 So all the legal constructs in the world make absolutely no difference to them.
 And this is where I think lawyers tend to lose the plot a bit.

 Michaela: [00:11:25] So what are some of the steps apart from updating your password that you would say people should take action on?

-Troy: [00:11:34] Well, firstly, if, if you ever say password in the singular sense, that’s a problem.
-So if it is like, let me just update the one password that I use everywhere, or there’s your first problem.
+Troy: [00:11:34] Well, firstly, if, if you ever say password in the singular sense, that's a problem.
+So if it is like, let me just update the one password that I use everywhere, well there's your first problem.
 So what we really want to see people doing here is doing what.
 I think most people know they should, which is having strong and unique passwords.

 So never using the same password in multiple places.
-Always making sure it’s strong and we’ve got to sort of be a little bit clear about those two things as well.
+Always making sure it's strong and we've got to sort of be a little bit clear about those two things as well.
 Uniqueness is pretty obvious.
-Don’t use the same thing multiple places because if somebody gets in one place, then they can log into other things.
+Don't use the same thing multiple places because if somebody gets in one place, then they can log into your other things.

-But strength is something that’s, that’s changed in terms of our interpretation of it.
-So in days gone by, we’d say, Oh, if you want a strong password, you’ve got to have upper case characters and lower case characters and numbers and symbols.
-And that.
-The original logic there was that that gives you a broader range of characters and the more characters you have in terms of length, and the more you have in terms of range, they multiply each other out and there’s more possibilities.
+But strength is something that's, that's changed in terms of our interpretation of it.
+So in days gone by, we'd say, Oh, if you want a strong password, you've got to have upper case characters and lower case characters and numbers and symbols.
+And the original logic there was that that gives you a broader range of characters and the more characters you have in terms of length, and the more you have in terms of range, they multiply each other out and there's more possibilities.

 The problem is, is that that's not really how humans work.
 And I do this really fun quiz.
 Every time I do a talk and I, I sort of travel around a lot and I get the same experience no matter where I am in the world.
 I say to people like, imagine if you had your favorite and it's all lower case, and you go to a website and you try to put that password in and the website says, no, you've got to have an upper case character.